Article by Hannah Brown

 Bonneville, it turns out, has a keen interest in the history that inspired the New Testament, and is in Jerusalem to film a documentary, Countdown to Calvary, about the days from Palm Sunday to Good Friday.

 “I always found it a really fascinating jigsaw puzzle that I could never fully resolve and I was a really lazy student, too busy doing plays,” he said at a press conference Thursday at the Tower of David Museum.

-The television documentary will air next Easter, in 2018, and is being co-produced by RTÉ, Ireland’s national broadcast network, ARTE and PBS.
+The television documentary will air next Easter, in 2018, and is being co-produced by RTÉ, Ireland’s national broadcast network, ARTE and APT.

 Bonneville, who in person is just as charming as the fictional British nobleman he turned into a household name but more playful and irreverent, has spent the past week touring Jerusalem and the surrounding area.
 He has traced the movements of Jesus in his final days and has even walked much of the pilgrims’ route into the Old City, starting from Wadi Kelt.